buckeyeonbragg/Tempbox/README.md

 # Tempbox by Santz Design
 -------------------------------------

-Tempbox is a responsive, HTML5, CSS3 and jQuery based boilerplate, designed for mobile friendly development, and optimized for SEO, built with semantically valid HTML5 markup, and structured for speed and ease of use.
+Tempbox is a responsive, HTML5, CSS3 and jQuery based boilerplate, designed for mobile friendly development, optimized for SEO, built with semantically valid HTML5 markup, and structured for speed and ease of use.

 # Contents
 -------------------------------------